sjoerdbeentjes/biogasboot/README.md

 `/api/all?dateStart=1489720679&dateEnd=1490268059&format=d`
 Get the average per day in a specific range.
 Use a UNIX timestamp as date, followed by `&format=d`

+## Calculation with the data
+The Biogasboot stores the data in a CSV file but this RAW data and we can't do everything with this that.
+Some stakeholder want a bundle of multiple values but those bundles aren't found in the CSV files.

+### Usage calculations
+The calculations we did are mostly found in modules/usage-calculation.js here is calculated how long a device is ON in 1 month.
+When we know how long it's ON we can calculate the energy usage in Wh and kWh.
+Those calculations are stored in an object and then pushed to the front-end.

 ## Config variables
 The application makes use variables that aren't clear yet so we made a config file where all the different variables are stored.